Power Pages security

 Web roles

-Web roles can be created to allow users to perform any special actions or access any protected content and data on the site.
+Web roles allow users to perform special actions or access protected content and data on the site.
 Web roles link to users, table permissions, and page permissions.
-Because contacts can be assigned multiple web roles, they can be provided cumulative access to site resources.
+Because users can be assigned multiple web roles, they can get cumulative access to site resources.

 Table permissions

-Accessing Dataverse information through lists, forms, Liquid, and the Web API are by default protected by table permissions.
+Access to Dataverse information through lists, forms, Liquid, and the Web API is protected by table permissions.
 You can configure table permissions to allow different levels of access and privileges to Dataverse records.
-Table permissions are associated to web roles to provide appropriate access to users.
+Table permissions are associated with web roles to provide appropriate access to users.

 Page permissions